A FEW WORDS ABOUT DOUG . . .

 THE "PEGGY YEARS" IN SEATTLE'S UNIVERSITY DISTRICT

-MY "AMERICANA" DREAM ~ Originally from Detroit, most Wysocki art was of imaginary settings, some inspired by New England.
+MY AMERICANA DREAM Originally from Detroit, most of Wysock'si art was of imaginary settings, some inspired by New England.
 "Why not paint real subjects?"
-I asked myself as the Northwestwas filled with inspiring places begging to be painted.
+I asked myself as the Northwest was filled with inspiring places begging to be painted.
 Our family's brick Dutch Colonial was my favorite home growing up, (left) so in 1975, it was my first subject.
 Still part of my collection, it reminds me where and when I began working in this genre.
 As evidenced by my work on this website, I've moved far beyond the early "folk art" feel ~ adding more perspective and personal detail to each piece.

-MY SIGNATURE AND MORE ~ I created a special signature ~ the word "Patti" with a circle and heart to dot the 'i."
-As my love of this style grew, I began carrying my camera (now my iPhone) everywhere to capture subjects that inspired me.
-A trip to Port Townsend in the late seventies with my sister Marilee spawned over 14 works of the beloved Victorians there (Port Townsend Collection pdf).
+MY SIGNATURE AND MORE I created a special signature ~ the word "Patti" with a circle and heart to dot the 'i."
+As my love of this style grew, I began carrying my camera (now my iPhone) everywhere to capture subjects that inspired.
+A trip to Port Townsend in the late '70s with my sister Marilee spawned over 14 works of the beloved Victorians there (Port Townsend Collection pdf).
 Digital media changed the art world, as so many more creative folks can self-publish their work!

 AN AMAZING TRIP TO THE FORMER SOVIET UNION

-SISTER CITIES ~ The Sister City relationship between Seattle and Tashkent was a natural fit in the late 1980s, as the personality of the two cities was similar.
-Tashkent was miles from Moscow's governmental seat, and even though it was still part of the Soviet Union then, it felt more open than Moscow.
+SISTER CITIES The Sister City relationship between Seattle and Tashkent was a goodl fit in the late '80s, as the personality of the two cities was similar.
+Tashkent was miles from Moscow's governmental seat, and even though it was still part of the Soviet Union then, it was more open than Moscow.
 Also, pre-Microsoft Seattle's big industry was Boeing and Tashkent was home to Aeroflat.

 Highlight ~ This trip was a culture and history-lover's dream, but it opened my eyes to how lucky I was to have been born in the U.S.A., and how priceless our freedom and opportunities are here.